MP-killer/ECE385-Digital-System-lab-finalprojects/README.md

 # ECE385-Digital-System-lab-projects
-This repository contains all projects done with the course ECE385 as well as a final project of pacman game.
+This repository contains a final project of pacman game deisgned using FPGA board and System Verilog.